danrfletcher/agile-obsidian/README.md

   - Added support and documentation for new & revised custom task status styles (see "Feature: Custom Task Status Styles").
   - Added "Custom Task Status Styles" to the Other Capabilities Table.
   - Clarified behavior and examples for blocked, waiting, recurring, review, prioritize, one-off, and outline statuses.
+  - Added documentation for the new "Right-Click Template Removal" feature, including entry in Other Capabilities Table, a dedicated Feature Catalog section, updates to Templating Engine feature description and use cases, and enhancements to Architecture (Components and Data Flow).
 - Previous (1.0.0) changes:
   - Documentation updated to version 1.0.0.
   - Rewrote documentation in full to align with a standardized, comprehensive structure.